joeywu63/financial_planner/deliverables/iteration-02.plan.md

  * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

+The following are artifacts we will produce in order to present our project idea.

+- **Diagrams of our data model**.
+We will sketch a logical data model in our initial planning meeting, so that team members can discuss and come to a consensus with how to best structure our data.
+Later they will be converted to diagrams and illustrated in our product and planning document.
+This will be used to explain to our partners how data is organized in our database, which is important since they will likely be updating the database after the product is complete and delivered, and knowing our data model will make working with the database much easier.